 Type 1 engine (a.k.a. upright): the original engine that was introduced with the VW Beetle, and thus inherited its type designation.
-Up to 50 bhp and 1.6l displacement.
-Fuel delivery was either via single or double carburetors.
+Up to 50 BHP and 1.6l displacement.
+Fuel delivery was performed via a single carburetor.

 Type 4 engine (a.k.a. flat): first introduced with the Type 4 model and also inheriting its name, this bigger (and flatter) engine was provided more power and higher displacements with up to 70 bhp in 1.7, 1.8 and 2.0 litre configurations.
-Fuel delivery was either via single or double carburetors, and starting with model year '75 in selected markets via Bosch's L-Jetronic fuel injection.
+Fuel delivery was initially performed with double carburetors, and starting with model year '75 in selected markets via Bosch's L-Jetronic fuel injection.
 Also used in the Porsche 914, the Porsche 912E and the first generation of (aircooled) Vanagons.

 This overview can be used as a quick reference for bus engines.
 For more details and compatible engines in other vehicles, see the full tables below.